 Wait a minute!
 The count must be messed up.
 This should be the fifth tomb since the Jingtai Emperor actually died during Zhu Qizhen's second reign as the Tianshun Emperor, right?

-As a lowly prince the former Jingtai emperor was no longer eligible to be laid to rest at the imperial mausoleum, Shishanling.
-Hence, Zhu Qizhen had the Jingtai emperor's semi-finished mausoleum torn down and had him buried in Beijing's Western Hills with the honors proper for a prince only.
+As a lowly prince the ex-Jingtai Emperor was no longer eligible to be laid to rest at the imperial mausoleum, Shishanling.
+Hence, Zhu Qizhen had the Jingtai Emperor's semi-finished mausoleum torn down and had him buried in Beijing's Western Hills with the honors proper for a prince only.
 In this way Yuling became the fourth tomb at the Ming mausoleum north of Beijing.

 Yuling only took four months to complete.
 Construction commenced in February 1464 right after Zhu Qizhen's death.
 The mausoleum covers a total area of 26,200 square meters including the tomb mound.